maxdiefenbach/trabecular_bone_QSM/README.md

 # Description

-Example MATLAB code to perform Quantitative Susceptibility Mapping (QSM) to measure trabecular bone density from the article
+Example source code to perform Quantitative Susceptibility Mapping (QSM) to measure trabecular bone density from the article

 *Diefenbach, M. N., Meineke, J., Ruschke, S., Baum, T., Gersing, A., Karampinos, D. C., On the Sensitivity of Quantitative Susceptibility Mapping for Measuring Trabecular Bone Density, submitted to Magnetic Resonance in Medicine*